ShaoxiongYuan/ShaoxiongYuan.github.io/tech-tidbits/openclaw.md

 - **Earnings & Macro Alert Agent:** Tracks earnings calendars, automatically generates previews before reports, and sends post-release summaries with highlights and sentiment analysis.
 - **Daily Financial Briefing:** Pulls market data, macro indicators, and relevant news each morning, synthesizes them into a personalized briefing, and delivers to Telegram before market open.

 The most extreme example in the community: an agent named "Felix" was given $1,000 and the instruction "Build a product that makes money while I sleep."
-Over three weeks, Felix built and sold an info product, launched a marketplace for OpenClaw agents, earned trading fees from a community-launched crypto token (FELIX), and generated over $62,000 in combined revenue — now self-funding its own API costs.
+Over three weeks, Felix built and sold an info product, launched a marketplace for OpenClaw agents, earned trading fees from a community-launched crypto token (FELIX), and generated over $62,000 in combined revenue, now self-funding its own API costs.

 ### 4.4 Developer Automation Agent

 Developers have pushed OpenClaw furthest.
 Common setups include reviewing pull requests from a phone, running test suites remotely and merging code when tests pass, monitoring Sentry error logs and opening GitHub issues automatically, tracking dependency vulnerabilities weekly, and managing deployments via terminal commands initiated through Telegram.

-In one widely shared example, a developer's agent built its own monitoring skill for tracking Spotify new releases, demonstrating self-extension — the ability of the agent to write and install its own new capabilities based on user requests.
+In one widely shared example, a developer's agent built its own monitoring skill for tracking Spotify new releases, demonstrating self-extension, which is the ability of the agent to write and install its own new capabilities based on user requests.

 ### 4.5 Multi-Agent Team Setup